Three Island Circuit

 - See four penguin species, including the largest accessible king penguin colony outside of South Georgia along the turquoise waters of Volunteer Point.

-> This is a pre-trip extension to our South Georgia and Antarctic Peninsula tour from October 21 to November 12, 2021.
+This is a pre-trip extension to our South Georgia and Antarctic Peninsula trip from October 20 to November 11, 2022.
 The information in this itinerary is supplemental to the main itinerary.

-> Itinerary Updated: June 2020
+Itinerary Updated: June 2020

 |Oct 14||Arrive in Punta Arenas, Chile.||Hotel Cabo de Hornos, Punta Arenas, Chile|